World of Walker: Singles

 The album's first single, "On My Way", featuring Sabrina Carpenter and Farruko and was released on 21 March 2019.
 The single was released to celebrate the first anniversary of the American battle royale game PUBG Mobile and reached number 3 on the Norwegian VG-lista chart.

 The second single, "Alone, Pt.
-II", featuring American singer Ava Max, was released on December 27, 2019.
+II", featuring American singer Ava Max, was released on 27 December 2019.
 The song reached the top 10 in the charts in Belgium, Norway, Poland and Romania.

-"Heading Home", featuring Norwegian singer Ruben, was released as the third single on April 1, 2020.
+"Heading Home", featuring Norwegian singer Ruben, was released as the third single on 1 April 2020.
 The music video for this song is on the selection list for the 2021 Silver Screening of the Berlin Music Video Awards.

-"Time (Alan Walker Remix)", a song with German film composer Hans Zimmer, was released as the fourth single from the album on May 15, 2020.
+"Time (Alan Walker Remix)", a song with German film composer Hans Zimmer, was released as the fourth single from the album on 15 May 2020.
 The song is a remix of the song "Time" from Christopher Nolan's 2010 film Inception.

 "Sorry", a song featuring Norwegian band Isák, was released as the fifth single on 12 February 2021.
 The song reached number 8 on the Norwegian VG-lista charts.

-The single "Fake a Smile", featuring American singer-songwriter Salem Ilese, was released as the sixth single on February 19, 2021.
+The single "Fake a Smile", featuring American singer-songwriter Salem Ilese, was released as the sixth single on 19 February 2021.
 Two remixes have been officially released, one by norwegian producer K-391 and one by Dutch procuer and DJ R3hab.
 The song charted in Norway, the Netherlands and Sweden.

-The song "Paradise", featuring Norwegian producer K-391 and Swedish singer-songwriter Boy in Space, was released as the seventh single on September 23, 2021.
+The song "Paradise", featuring Norwegian producer K-391 and Swedish singer-songwriter Boy in Space, was released as the seventh single on 23 September 2021.
 The song was released in collaboration with the mobile game PUBG Mobile (PlayerUnknown's Battlegrounds).
 The song reached number 37 in the Norwegian charts.

-The song "World We Used to Know", featuring Winona Oak, was released as the eighth single on November 12, 2021.
+The song "World We Used to Know", featuring Winona Oak, was released as the eighth single on 12 November 2021.

-The song "Man on the Moon", featuring Swedish singer Benjamin Ingrosso, was released as the ninth single on November 25, 2021.
+The song "Man on the Moon", featuring Swedish singer Benjamin Ingrosso, was released as the ninth single on 25 November 2021.

+"Not You" featuring Emma Steinbakken was released as the tenth and final single from the album on 17 August 2023.